gtiosclub/gtios.club/tutorials/weather/part6.md

 ---
+layout: tutorial_pages
+part: 6
-title: Part 6 - Using CoreLocation
+title: Using CoreLocation
-permalink: weather-part6.html
+permalink: /weather-part-6/
-sidebar: tutorials
 ---

 We'll use **CoreLocation** to access the user's longitude and latitude.
 It's an iOS system framework, so no need to install it with CocoaPods.